takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 It offers other BRDFs using built-in materials such as [`MeshPhysicalMaterial`](https://threejs.org/docs/#api/en/materials/MeshPhysicalMaterial).
 Such materials are lit materials, and their outgoing radiance (lit by light sources) is stored in the render buffer (completely black if there are no light sources), so they cannot be considered surface albedo.

 Fortunately, since `MeshBasicMaterial` is always unlit regardless of light sources, we can store both albedo and lit surface radiance information in a single render buffer.
 This will produce the correct results if we enable `sunLight` and `skyLight` only for albedo pixels.
-That’s the purpose of [`LightingMaskPass`](#lightingmaskpass).
+That's the purpose of [`LightingMaskPass`](#lightingmaskpass).

 Rules of thumb:

 - Use `MeshBasicMaterial` under _post-process lighting_.
 - Any materials can be used under _light-source lighting_.
-- Don’t enable `sunLight` or `skyLight` on `AerialPerspectiveEffect` when using `SunDirectionalLight` and `SkyLightProbe`, unless correctly masked using `LightingMaskPass`.
+- Don't enable `sunLight` or `skyLight` on `AerialPerspectiveEffect` when using `SunDirectionalLight` and `SkyLightProbe`, unless correctly masked using `LightingMaskPass`.

 # API